 As the cost of the observations will be coming from the partners that contribute time, successful Partnership Proposals should be open to collaboration from anyone from those partners.
-Joining should be made possible even after the proposal is accepted, but collaboration decisions will ultimately rest on the Principle Investigator.
-The observations from Partnership Proposals will be immediately available to anyone from partners that contributed time, though the primary science case will be reserved for the Principle Investigator.
+Joining should be made possible even after the proposal is accepted, but collaboration decisions will ultimately rest with the Principal Investigator.
+The observations from Partnership Proposals will be immediately available to anyone from partners that contributed time, though the primary science case will be reserved for the Principal Investigator.